userguy/AWS-SAA-C02-Course/12-RDS/notes.md

 If a writer goes down in a multi-master cluster, the application will shift all future load over to the new writter with little to no downtime.

+You can't use the parallel query, Aurora Serverless, or Global Database features on a multi-master cluster.

+Global read-after-write (GRAW)
+A setting that introduces synchronization so that any read operations always see the most current state of the data.To enable this setting, change aurora_mm_session_consistency_level from its default setting of INSTANCE_RAW to REGIONAL_RAW

 ### Database Migration Service (DMS)